aguedeney/ezssh/README.md

 # Automate SSH passwordless process (does the ugly manual work for you)
 #
 # Requirement:
-# This script will not work with Bourne shell.
 # This script requires Bash (latest version possible).
+# This script will not work in Bourne (/bin/sh).
+# BEWARE: In some older Unix/Linux based systems, /bin/sh points to bourne shell
 #
 # Description:
 # Benefits and features of this script: